-Remember Jesus Christ, raised from the dead….This is my gospel….
+Remember Jesus Christ, raised from the dead….This is my gospel.

 (2 Timothy 2:8)

-Amazingly, Charles “Chuck” Colson (1931–2012) suggested that Watergate proves Jesus’ miraculous resurrection.
+Charles “Chuck” Colson (1931–2012) suggested that Watergate proves Jesus’ miraculous resurrection.
 Colson was the first member of President Richard Nixon’s team to be jailed over the Watergate scandal in the 1970s.
 Colson later became Christ’s follower and his mid-life conversion triggered radical changes in his life and his founding of Prison Fellowship International, now reaching offenders and their families in 117 countries.

 Colson said that when he is challenged about Christianity’s historicity, he answers that the apostles and at least 500 others gave eyewitness accounts of seeing the Son of God physically raised from the tomb.
 By the Holy Spirit’s power, this Bible truth convinced Colson to become Jesus’ follower.
 The eyewitnesses touched Christ’s resurrected body, talked and ate with Him, and spent forty days with Christ after the first Easter Sunday.
-Bible truth, in the hands of the Holy Spirit, persuaded Colson, but skeptics claim it was a conspiracy or scam.
+Bible truth, in the hands of the Spirit, persuaded Colson, while skeptics claim it was a conspiracy or scam.

 Colson’s story reminds me of Albert Henry Ross (1881–1950), better known by his pen name Frank Morison.
 Morison doubted Jesus’ resurrection and set out to analyze the historical record and prove that it was a myth.
 Morison’s plan backfired.
-His research convinced him of the validity of Christ’s resurrection, and he documented his long chain of evidence in his book, Who Moved the Stone?
+His research convinced him of the validity of Christ’s resurrection, and he documented the long chain of evidence in his book, Who Moved the Stone?
 (1930).
 Many people have become Christians through reading Morison’s book, including Lee Strobel the former atheist and investigative journalist.1

 Colson says, “Take it from me, an expert in cover-ups, only Christ’s historic bodily resurrection could’ve convinced the apostles and others to maintain to their deathbeds that Jesus is alive.”
-And 2,000 years later, Christ is still alive, never to die again.
+And 2,000 years later, Christ is still alive in Heaven, never to die again.
 He is still saving, helping, keeping, loving His followers, and returning soon to judge all human beings.
 Only Jesus’ resurrection reality still motivates Christians worldwide to remain faithful in serving Christ our King, despite prison, torture, and death.

 Open Doors USA reports that Christians remain one of the most persecuted groups in the world.
 They define persecution as any hostility experienced as a result of identification with Jesus.
-Christian torture remains an issue for believers including the risk of imprisonment, loss of home and assets, physical torture, rape, and even death as a result of their faith.
+Christian persecution remains an issue for believers including imprisonment, loss of home and assets, physical torture, rape, and even death as a result of their faith.
 Trends show that some countries in Africa, Asia, and the Middle East are intensifying persecution against Christians, and perhaps the most vulnerable are Christian women, who often face double persecution for faith and gender.
 Every day, Open Doors receives new reports of Christians who face threats, unjust imprisonment, harassment, beatings, and loss of family because of their commitment to Jesus.